-We will not use this fact (which will follow from our constructions), but we will use that $h^i(X\sqcup Y)=h^i(X)\oplus h^i(Y)$ for $i=0,1, 2$ (for a corresponding choice of projectors on the other side) -- this is build into the definitions as we have stated here.
+We will not use this fact (which will follow from our constructions), but we will use a milder statement, namely $h^i(X\sqcup Y)=h^i(X)\oplus h^i(Y)$ for $i=0,1, 2$ (for a corresponding choice of projectors on the other side) -- this is build into the definitions as we have stated here.

 In the interim, we let $h^{\le i}(X)$ (resp. $h^{> i}(X)$, resp. $h^i(X)$) for $i=0,1$ and $i=2$ denote the object obtained by making \emph{some particular} choice in the constructions. \end{remark}